Making Funding Applications

 The fellow will be paid on the University pay scale between spinal point 29 and spinal point 34.
 Exact salary will depend on the host institution and the candidate’s experience.

-To be considered for this opportunity, please complete the CV and personal details information forms available on the Daphne Jackson Trust website.
+To be considered, please complete the CV and personal details information forms available on the Daphne Jackson Trust website.
 Please outline your area of research interest and, if you have identified a department within which you would like to work, include the name and contact details of a potential supervisor in that department.

 Please email your submission to the Daphne Jackson Trust office and NOT to Medical Research Scotland.
 You should state clearly that it is a Medical Research Scotland Sponsored Fellowship Application.